Child Study Center

-The Yale Medicine Child Study Center, an internationally recognized center of innovation in childhood mental health, was established in 1911.
-We are dedicated to promoting healthy development and psychological well-being across the lifespan.
+The Yale Child Study Center is an internationally recognized center of innovation in child and family mental health, dedicated to promoting healthy development and psychological well-being across the lifespan.

 We care for children and adolescents whose families are concerned about their child’s development and behavior.
-Their concerns include developmental delays, worries or behaviors that interfere with their child’s life, isolation and fear of school, defiant and difficult behavior, sadness, and fears.
-There may be multiple reasons and sources of worry, often related.
-We specialize in identifying the most appropriate treatment for each child and family.
+Common concerns include developmental delays, behaviors or worries that interfere with their child’s life, isolation and fear of school, and defiant and difficult behavior.

 Above all, we care about your child’s development and your family’s well-being.
-We will use every means available—and maybe even invent some new ones—to help your child and your family.
+We will use every means available—and maybe even invent some new ones—to help the child and their family.